awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-neptune-dbparametergroup.md

    "Key3" : "Value3"
 }
 ```
-*Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt) or [Some interruptions](using-cfn-updating-stacks-update-behaviors.md#update-some-interrupt)\.
+*Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt) or [some interruption](using-cfn-updating-stacks-update-behaviors.md#update-some-interrupt)\.
 Changes to dynamic parameters are applied immediately\.
-During an update, if you have static parameters \(whether they were changed or not\), triggers AWS CloudFormation to reboot the associated DB instance without failover\.
+During an update, if you have static parameters \(whether they were changed or not\), it triggers AWS CloudFormation to reboot the associated DB instance without failover\.

 `Family`  <a name="cfn-neptune-dbparametergroup-family"></a>
 Must be `neptune1`\.